semateos/stimpy-polymer-login/README.md

 ```bash
 $ stimpy emulate ios
 ```
+You'll need to have the local server running at the same time that you run the iOS emulation so that it can make api calls and retreive the data.

 ####Device Testing
-To test on an actual device you'll probably want a live server.
-We've provided a simple method for deploy your project to heroku (which has a free tier).
+To test on an actual device you'll need a live server.
+We've provided a simple method to test deploy your project to heroku (which has a free tier).
 You'll need a [heroku login](https://signup.heroku.com/dc) and the [heroku toolbelt](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up).

 To build a live test server:
 ```bash
 $ stimpy deploy heroku
 ```

-Edit `server/config/index.js` and replace the endpoint `api: 'http://localhost:3000'` with the new heroku server e.g. `api: 'http://sleepy-inlet-8224.herokuapp.com'`
+Edit `server/config/index.js` and replace the cordova endpoint `config.api = 'http://localhost:3000'` with the new heroku server e.g. `config.api = 'http://sleepy-inlet-8224.herokuapp.com'`

-Open `cordova/platforms/ios/Stimpy Mobile.xcodeproj` in Xcode.
+Open `cordova/platforms/ios/Stimpy Polymer.xcodeproj` in Xcode.

 Run the project on the attached device following the Apple Developer proceedure for setting up a testing device.